I am too lazy to train dogs on some days.

 But it’s probable that it’s more than you bargained for because you were never interested in giving commitment in the first place.

 You were interested in the image of a happy, affable, social, goofy dog everyone would love.
 That’s because the dog makes you look good.
-Or you wanted a social status upgrade.
+Maybe you wanted a social status upgrade.
 A chick or hunk magnet.
 A way of leveraging attention.
 A house fixture.
 A semblance of normalcy to your somewhat chaotic or boring existence.
+Perhaps you wanted an outlet for your own emotional neediness.
 But you never wanted a dog.

 If it’s true that some dog owners won’t make training efforts until they have all their ducks in a row, others lie to themselves about those ducks ever existing.
 At some level we know that all the pieces are there but we won’t take any action to put them together.

-Be it laziness, uncaring, low standards, or any one of the countless lies we tell each other there’s always a reason we don’t act when we know we should.
+There’s always a reason we don’t act when deep inside we know we should.
 The biggest lies we’re exposed to are the ones we tell ourselves.